+working.
+A grid is included for questions where pupils are more likely to use a written method.
-What to do at the start of the test

-- Check that seating is appropriately spaced and that no pupil can see another pupil's test paper. - Check that pupils don't have mobile phones or other disruptive items. - Check that pupils don't have any materials or equipment that may give them extra help. - Ensure that each pupil has a copy of mathematics Paper 1: arithmetic.

-How to introduce the test

-- It is important to brief pupils fully at the start of each test.
-Use these instructions to introduce Paper 1: arithmetic. - The wording of these instructions can be adapted, provided the meaning is retained.
+Before the Review the list of pupils with any particular individual needs, for example, pupils who may test begins need support from a scribe or a transcript made at the end of the test.
+What to do • Check seating is appropriately spaced and that no pupil can see another pupil's test paper. at the start Check pupils do not have mobile phones or other disruptive items. of the test Check pupils do not have any materials or equipment that may give them extra help. • Ensure each pupil has a copy of mathematics Paper 1: arithmetic.
+How to It is important to brief pupils fully at the start of each test.
+Use these instructions to introduce introduce Paper 1: arithmetic. the test • The wording of these instructions can be adapted, provided the meaning is retained.
 This is the mathematics test Paper 1: arithmetic.
 You should have a test booklet in front of you.
 This test will take around 20 minutes.
 Write your name on the front of your test booklet.
 Open the test booklet at page 3.
-We'll do one practice question together and then you'll need to complete the rest of the test by yourself.

-• Find the practice question on page 3.
+We'll do one practice question together and then you'll need to complete the rest of the test by yourself. • Find the practice question on page 3.
 Read the practice question.

-The practice question says:
+The practice question says: Three plus two equals...

-Two plus five equals...

 Write your answer in the box.

-- Give pupils the opportunity to answer the question in their booklet.
+Give pupils the opportunity to answer the question in their booklet.
 If any pupil is not sure what to do, explain what they need to do to answer the question.
-Check that all pupils understand what they need to do before continuing. - Tell the pupils:

-In a moment, you will complete the rest of the questions on your own.
+Check that all pupils understand what they need to do before continuing. • Tell the pupils: In a moment, you will complete the rest of the questions on your own.
 You should try to answer all of the questions.
 If you can't answer a question, move on to the next one and come back to that question later on if you have time.
 There is space on the test paper if you need to do any working out.
 There are two different types of working out space for you to use.
 Sometimes there is a blank space and other times there is a grid to show your working.
 You should use these spaces for any written working that might help you answer the question.
 If you want to change an answer, you should rub it out or put a line through the answer that you don't want to be marked.
 You should put your final answer for each question in the answer box on the test booklet.
 Your answers should be numbers, not number sentences.
-For example, for the practice question, your answer should be 7, not 3 add 4 Remember to check your work carefully.
+For example, for the practice question, your answer should be 5, not 4 add 1 wait for someone to come over to you.
+Remember that we can't help you to answer any of the test questions.

+Remember to check your work carefully.

-If you have any questions during the test, you should put your hand up and wait for me/someone to come over to you.
-Remember that I/we can't help you to answer any of the test questions.
+If you have any questions during the test, you should put your hand up and